 - U is for Understand – To understand customers’ needs, employees should listen carefully to customer requests and respond effectively and efficiently.

 - E is for Eye-contact – Making eye contact lets customers know they are important.
-Remember that positive body language is just as powerful as the spoken word.
+Remember that positive body language is just as powerful as verbal communication.

 - S stands for Speed of Service – Convenience store customers aren’t in your store to browse – they expect to be served quickly, even when the store is busy.
 Train your employees to prioritize tasks, always putting customer needs at the top of the list.